 ASS are naturally occurring soils, sediments or organic substrates that are formed under waterlogged conditions in coastal areas.
-When exposed to air after being disturbed, soils containing iron sulfides produce sulfuric acid and often release toxic quantities of iron, aluminium and heavy metals.
+When exposed to air after being disturbed, soils containing iron sulfides produce sulfuric acid and

-If ASS is encountered, possible management strategies include:
+Modifying the works to avoid the area of ASS where possible

-Modifying the works to avoid the area of ASS where possible Delineation and removal to a suitably licenced facility Onsite treatment to neutralise the ASS, which could include the application of lime in accordance with recommendations of the Environmental Consultant.
+Onsite treatment to neutralise the ASS, which could include the application of lime in accordance with recommendations of the strategies and a Safe Work Methods Statement (SWMS) must be prepared prior to undertaking any remediation work, except in

 Note: The management of any ASS needs to include appropriate erosion and sedimentation controls to minimise the potential for pollution to waters.
-Refer to the SWMP.
+Refer